filamentphp/filament/packages/admin/docs/02-resources/03-creating-records.md

 In this example, the code in the `beforeCreate()` method will be called before the data in the form is saved to the database.

-There are several available hooks for the create page:
+There are several available hooks for the Create page:

 ```php
 use Filament\Resources\Pages\CreateRecord;